imanghafoori1/laravel-temp-tag/README.md

 - Comments approval by admin.

-- You wanna put a product in a slider for until the weekend.
+- You wanna put a product in a slider until the weekend.

 - Storing each user preferences, can be done by attaching a 'settings' tag and the preferences as payload.